The Park Home Lifestyle…

-Moving to a residential park can mean swapping urban life for a peaceful place in the country and becoming part of a friendly, like-minded community.
-Many downsize to a park home, releasing capital in their bricks-and-mortar to fund their retirement.
+Moving to a residential park can mean swapping urban life for a peaceful place in the countryside and becoming part of a friendly, like-minded community.
+Many downsize to a park home, releasing capital in their bricks-and-mortar to fund their retirement and best years!

 About the Homes

 This quality development is for a total of thirty-seven residential homes varying in size from 40’ x 20’ to 56’ x 20’ surrounded with your own generous private garden.
 A selection of new homes is available from a variety of manufacturers and we can work with you to select and design a home of your choice.
 All park homes are offered at a fully inclusive price with an occupation agreement in accordance with the Mobile Homes Act 1983 (as amended).
 Residents must be over the age of 50.
 We are happy to provide further information regarding current availability.

 In appearance, there is virtually no difference.
 Many park homes look like attractively designed and traditionally built bungalows with a pitched roof.
 The only real difference is the method of construction.
 Park homes are usually fully furnished, and their modern interiors provide good sized living areas and a separate kitchen, often supplied with integrated appliances, built-in cupboards and wardrobes, two or three bedrooms and a fitted bathroom.
 Central heating and double glazing are usually installed as standard, and so is carpeting throughout.